NoahStolk/twoc-tools/docs/CrateFiles.md

 ### Crate Types

 Crate types are 1 byte in size.
-Note that type 18 does not exist.
+Note that type 18 does not appear in the game.

 | Value | Value (hex) | Type             |
 |-------|-------------|------------------|